Learn how to make this very simple DIY Cuticle Oil with essential oils to help strengthen dry, brittle nails and cuticles.

-Step 1– Put 6 drops each of Rosemary, Lavender and Lemon essential oils.
+Step 1– Put 6 drops each of Rosemary, Lavender and Lemon essential oils into the roller ball tube.
+(Or equal amounts of other nail healthy essential oils from the list above.)
 I added 2 drops of tea tree oil just for the added antibacterial properties and to help with the shelf life of the cuticle oil.

 Step 2 – Next, I added 2 to 3 drops of vitamin E oil.

-Step 3 – Once all of that is added to your dropper you want to try and put in your carrier oils in evenly.
+Step 3 – Once all of that is added to the tube, you want to put your carrier oils in evenly.
 I just eye ball it.
 It doesn’t make a huge difference if one ends up having more then the others.

 Step 4 – Once everything is in, add the roller and shake before use.